 No one enters rabbinical school planning to move to a different institution mid-way through the program.
 However, some rabbinical students find themselves in a program that is not an ideal fit for their individual needs and/or professional vision, and consider a transfer.
 RRC welcomes applications for admission from students at other rabbinical schools.
 Transfer applicants follow the regular RRC admissions process.
 Those who are admitted and enroll at RRC may petition for credit for the coursework they have already completed.
 If you are thinking about applying to RRC as a transfer student or if you have any questions about the process, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at firstname.lastname@example.org or 215.576.0800 ext 123.

-Students admitted to the college must demonstrate a proficiency equivalent to two years of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
+Students admitted to the college must demonstrate a proficiency equivalent to one year of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
 Read more about meeting the Hebrew requirement.

-If your written materials indicate you are a strong prospect, the assistant vice president for enrollment and rabbinic formation will contact you to schedule an interview with the Admissions Committee.
+If your written materials indicate you are a strong prospect, the interim director of admissions and recruitment will contact you to schedule an interview with the Admissions Committee.
 Upon advance request, home hospitality with an RRC student will be provided for out-of-town applicants.
 Admissions interviews generally are scheduled from November through April at the College.
 Placement examinations in Hebrew language and Jewish traditions are administered in conjunction with the interview.
 Interviews are also conducted via videoconference in Jerusalem for those candidates applying from Israel.

 At the interview, the applicant should be prepared to respond to questions about such matters as: